AlessioQuercia/AlessioQuercia/README.md

   </a>
 </div>-->

 I am a Ph.D.
 Candidate in Computer Science at RWTH Aachen University and at the Machine Learning and Data Analytics Institute (IAS-8) at Forschungszentrum Jülich.
-I am supervised by Prof. Ira Assent, Dr. Hanno Scharr and Prof. Abigail Morrison.
+I am supervised by Prof. Ira Assent, Prof. Abigail Morrison and Dr. Hanno Scharr.

 My current research interests include Data Efficient Learning, Transfer Learning, Multi-Task Learning, Multi-Modal Learning.
 In general, I am interested in Computer Vision applications to real-world problems.